kosl/ihipp-examples/docs/week5.md

 86000005646/172.91868*1000/10^9 = 497.34 GFlops

-You can then compare this performance to the theoretical FP64 (double) performance of 1371 GFlops for the Tesla K80 GPU (on which the CUDA program was executed) and conclude the efficacy of the code.
+You can then compare this performance to the theoretical FP64 (double) performance of 1371 GFlops for the Tesla K80 GPU (on which the CUDA program was executed) and determine the efficacy of the code.

 As already pointed out, the tools `nvprof` and `nvvp` are already deprecated in CUDA 11 and will be discontinued.
 They are replaced by Nvidia Nsight Systems.
 The equivalent of `nvprof` in the command line is `nsys`.
 One can profile the CUDA Riemann sum code with two kernels in the following way: